What should I consider before I apply?

 The school is very likely to be oversubscribed, i.e. have more eligible students than there are places available.
 Under these circumstances, we apply our published over-subscription criteria in allocating places (see our current Admissions Policy).
 These criteria give preference to those who live within the 'priority area'.

-How do I apply for my son to join Bournemouth School?
+How do I apply for my child to join Bournemouth School?

-Parents need to apply for a school place through their local authority before 31 October 2020.
+Parents need to apply for a school place through their local authority before the 31st of October in the year prior to admission.
 Only parents who have applied to their local authority will have the right to appeal if their application for a school place is unsuccessful.
 Please note that registration for testing does not replace the need to complete the Common Application Form applying for a school place.

-How do I register my son for the entrance tests?
+How do I register my child for the entrance tests?

-A registration after the closing date for test registrations will only be accepted for the entrance tests where the Consortium is satisfied that illness, bereavement or other circumstance beyond the control of the parent(s) prevented a timely registration, or the child moved into the area after the closing date for test registration.
+Registration after the closing date for test registrations will only be accepted for the entrance tests where the Consortium is satisfied that illness, bereavement or other circumstance beyond the control of the parent(s) prevented a timely registration for test registration.
 Evidence will be required in these circumstances.

-What happens if I miss the deadlines either to register my son for the entrance tests or to apply to my Local Authority?
+What happens if I miss the deadlines either to register my child for the entrance tests or to apply to my Local Authority?

-If you do not register your son to sit the entrance test by 11 September 2020 but choose to name one of the Consortium Schools on the Common Application Form, this preference will be treated as invalid because he will not have met the entry criteria.
-There will be an opportunity for your son to sit the school entrance tests for consideration after the first allocation of offers on 1 March 2021, when he would be considered as a ‘late applicant’.
+If you do not register your child to sit the entrance test by Friday, 8 September 2023 but choose to name one of the Consortium Schools on the Common Application Form, this preference will be treated as invalid because they will not have met the entry criteria.
+There will be an opportunity for your child to sit the school entrance tests for consideration after the first allocation of offers on Friday, 1 March 2024, when they would be considered as a ‘late applicant’.

 What happens after I have registered?

-Once you have registered for testing you will receive a computer generated email to confirm your application.
+Once you have registered for testing you will receive an email confirming receipt of your application.
 If you do not receive this email please contact us immediately.

-After the closing date (midday 11 September 2020) we will send out details of the test day.
-If you do not receive this information by 21 September 2020 please contact us immediately.
+After the closing date (midday on Friday, 8 September 2023) we will send out details of the test day.
+If you do not receive this information by Wednesday, 20 September 2023 please contact us immediately.

 What tests are used?